Does top sirloin steak figure into your weekly dinner rotation? It should—here’s why.

 You may have considered top sirloin a little inferior to steaks like porterhouse or ribeye, and we get it.
 It’s usually much more affordable and can be cooked poorly, resulting in a tough and chewy bite.
 It definitely does not have to be that way.

 Cut from the hip area, near the round primal, top sirloin can just as easily work as a juicy steak as it could be cubed stew meat in your next stew.
-This area of the cow gets a lot of exercise, so top sirloin steak is naturally lean.
+This area of the cow gets a lot of exercises, so top sirloin steak is naturally lean.

 Because it’s easy to prepare and generally more affordable than other cuts of steak, top sirloin has a reputation as “weeknight steak.”
 It’s also the more common cut to serve alongside eggs for breakfast steak and eggs.
 We think of it as a comforting cut that makes weeknight meals easy.

-How to Cook Top Sirloin
+How to Cook Top Sirloin Steak

 To get a proper char and perfectly medium-rare interior, you should opt for fast-cooking methods for top sirloin.
 We recommend pan-searing or grilling.